 - In the first two years of your studies (Level 4 & 5) you will spend 15% of your time in large class lectures and workshops (215 hours) with a further 7% of your time in small-class tutorials or lab practicals (105 hours). - In the third year (Level 6), 15% of your total time will be spent in lectures, tutorials and lab practicals and 45% of your time in self-study supporting these modules.
-A further 40% of your time will be spent on team-based project work, involving self-study, project meetings, and collaborative work. - In the fourth year (Level 7) the pattern of work is greatly dependent on your selected elective modules, however on average you can expect to spend about 125 hours in lectures and tutorials with a further 1350 hours, over three terms, being devoted to self-directed research work for your Individual Project.
+A further 40% of your time will be spent on team-based project work, involving self-study, project meetings, and collaborative work. - In the fourth year (Level 7) the pattern of work will depend on the programme of study offered by your host university.